Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 1. [Receive **all the groups** that the signed-in user is assigned to in an Azure AD tenant, included nested groups](#configure-your-application-to-receive-all-the-groups-the-signed-in-user-is-assigned-to-included-nested-groups).
 1. [Receive the **groups** claim values from a **filtered set of groups** that your application is programmed to work with](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to).
 (Not available in the [Azure AD Free edition](https://azure.microsoft.com/pricing/details/active-directory/)).

-    > To get the on-premise group's `samAccountName` or `On Premises Group Security Identifier` instead of Group id, check out the document [Configure group claims for applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-fed-group-claims#prerequisites-for-using-group-attributes-synchronized-from-active-directory).
+> To get the on-premise group's `samAccountName` or `On Premises Group Security Identifier` instead of Group id, please refer to the document [Configure group claims for applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-fed-group-claims#prerequisites-for-using-group-attributes-synchronized-from-active-directory).

-> To receive the `groups` claim with the object id of the security groups, please ensure that the user accounts you plan to sign-in to this app is assigned to a few security groups in this AAD tenant.

 ##### Configure your application to receive **all the groups** the signed-in user is assigned to, included nested groups